How to send / email range of cells through outlook from Excel?

 Send range of cells as body from Excel with VBA code

-1. Activate your worksheet and hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.
+1. Switch to the worksheet containing your data.
+Press ALT + F11 to access the Microsoft Visual Basic for Applications window.

 VBA code: send range of cells as body from Excel